avis-md/avis/docs/Reference/Analysis/scripting.rst

 Arrays
 ~~~~~~

 C-like code uses raw-pointers as dynamic arrays, so you need to know the length of each dimension.
 They can be specified beside the ``in`` or ``out`` comment.
-Length variables can be either: an input or output variable; a variable declared as ``var``; or a constant.
+Length variables can be either: an input or output variable, a variable declared as ``var``, or a constant.
 All length variables must be of type ``int``.

 Example::